willmichel81/excelToCSV/README.md

 # excelToCSV
-Takes a Excel document with various sheets and converts specific elements from .xlsx to .csv.
+Takes user specified range data (ex.
+A1:A16) data from sheet(s)(ex.
+"MAIN") in side of .xlsx and then converts data to json dict and/or csv.